Dog registration and microchipping

 Payment for a new application for dog registration cannot be paid online at the time of submitting the application.

 Once we receive your application one of our officers will contact you to arrange for the payment of the registration fee, an invoice will not be issued.
-If you haven't heard from us within 2 business days you can phone us on 03 6238 2190 to arrange payment.
+If you haven't heard from us within 2 business days you can phone us on 03 6238 2190 to make payment using a credit card.

 After payment has been made your dog's registration tag will be posted to you.
 Until payment is made your dog remains unregistered.